 Dear me, it’s been awhile, hasn’t it?
-My tardiness in keeping this blog going has not been entirely intentional; 2020’s been a year for the records, hasn’t it?
+My tardiness in keeping this blog going has not been entirely intentional; 2020’s been a year for the records?
 I only hope it ends on December 31st and doesn’t continue on in some space-time warping extension into December 32nd.
 Nonetheless, I am motivated today to inform you all about a paper that brings together several topics I’ve written about in years past: silesaurids, Pisanosaurus, and the Triassic Ornithischian Crisis.
 Below, I will offer the briefest of recaps, but hit those links if you want a more complete picture.

 More silesaurid taxa turned up over the next seventeen years and it turns out that they are a diverse, widespread group of animals that may or may not form a monophyletic group (depending on the phylogeny).
 Additionally, their “predentary” bone is not a true predentary: The anterior tip of their dentary bones are toothless and slightly upturned, yes, but are not an entirely separate structure.
 The silesaurid “predentary” was more readily explained as a similar adaptation for a group of herbivorous non-dinosaurian dinosauriformes.
 It remains, however, a curious feature.